mwognicki/nestjs-otp/docs/README.md

 <summary>What is OTP Authentication?</summary>

-## What is OTP Authentication?

-OTP (One-Time Password) authentication is a method used to verify a user's identity through the use of a unique, single-use password.
-Unlike traditional passwords, which remain static until changed by the user, OTPs are temporary and expire after a short period of time or upon single use.
+One-Time Password (OTP) authentication is a method of verifying a user's identity by using a unique, one-time password.
+Unlike traditional passwords, which remain static until changed by the user, OTPs are temporary and expire after a short period of time or after a single use.

 ### Authenticator Applications

 Authenticator applications are a popular form of OTP authentication.
-These applications generate time-based OTPs (TOTPs) or HMAC-based OTPs (HOTPs) that can be used to authenticate users across various services and platforms.
+These applications generate time-based OTPs (TOTPs) or HMAC-based OTPs (HOTPs) that can be used to authenticate users across multiple services and platforms.

+> The `otpauth` package under the hood of this module works with time-based OTPs.

+#### Time-Based OTPs

+Tokens in time-based one-time passwords (TOTPs) are generated using cryptographic algorithms.
+A secret key shared between the authentication device and the server is scrambled with the timestamp using one of the cryptographic algorithms and optionally processed to match the pre-defined length of a token.

+**This means one secret per user, not per application.**

+The optimal solution would be to have one secret per user per device, but this is not implemented in the module (yet?).
+Of course, in production environments, the secrets should not be stored on the server side without encryption, as any unwanted party could intercept them and thus have all they need to generate OTP tokens, thus violating the security of the application.

 </details>

 ## Module Dependencies

-The `@ognicki/nestjs-otp` module leverages the following dependencies:
+The `@ognicki/nestjs-otp` module uses the following dependencies:

 ### `otpauth` Package

 > See https://www.npmjs.com/package/otpauth for more information.

-The `otpauth` package is utilized for generating and validating OTPs (One-Time Passwords) according to the TOTP (Time-Based One-Time Password) and HOTP (HMAC-Based One-Time Password) algorithms.
-This package provides robust functionality for handling OTP generation, ensuring secure and reliable authentication processes.
+The `otpauth` package is used to generate and validate OTPs (One-Time Passwords) using the TOTP (Time-Based One-Time Password) and HOTP (HMAC-Based One-Time Password) algorithms.
+The package provides a complete OTP management solution to enable secure and reliable authentication processes.

 ### `qrcode` Package

 > See https://www.npmjs.com/package/qrcode for more information.

-The `qrcode` package is employed for generating QR codes that can be scanned by authenticator applications during the initial setup process.
-QR codes provide a convenient way for users to import shared secret keys into their authenticator applications, streamlining the setup of OTP authentication.
-By integrating qrcode, the `@ognicki/nestjs-otp` module facilitates a seamless user experience when configuring OTP authentication.
+The `qrcode` package is used to generate QR codes to be scanned by authenticator applications during the initial setup process.
+QR codes provide a convenient way for users to import shared secret keys into their authenticator applications, simplifying the setup of OTP authentication.
+By integrating `qrcode`, the module provides a consistent and painless way for you to configure OTP authentication. when configuring OTP authentication.

 ## Installation